*Updated for 2022: Returning to school during coronavirus – what to expect

 Rights are used to make sure you feel safe, looked after, respected and listened to.
 Find out how the law is changing to give pupils more rights.

-First steps: Finding out if you need extra support
+Your right to ask the school to find out if you need extra support

-Can I use my rights?
+What do I do if I want to use my rights?